 - Higher treatment retention rates

-Suboxone is both a short and long term solution for opioid addiction.
-However, it is most efficient when it is combined with a comprehensive addiction treatment program.
+As with all forms of medication-assisted treatment, treatment with Suboxone is most effective when it is combined with a comprehensive addiction treatment program.

-Vivitrol is a prescription medication that is approved for the treatment of alcohol dependence and the prevention of opioid dependence after detox.
-Unlike Suboxone, Vivitrol is a monthly injection.
-The Vivitrol shot contains naltrexone, an opioid antagonist, which is injected intramuscularly into the buttocks.
-Naltrexone helps reduce opioid and alcohol cravings.
-However, the medication does not treat withdrawal symptoms.
+Vivitrol is a prescription injectable medication that is approved for the treatment of alcohol dependence and the prevention of opioid relapse after detox.
+Vivitrol is only available as an injection, given once per month.
+Vivitrol contains naltrexone, an opioid antagonist, that is injected intramuscularly into the buttocks.
+It helps reduce opioid and alcohol cravings.
+However, the medication does not treat alcohol or opioid withdrawal symptoms.

-The Vivitrol shot lasts for 28 days, making it a much lower maintenance option compared to Suboxone.
-However, it is more costly and doesn’t treat opioid withdrawal symptoms.
-Moreover, Vivitrol is a great choice for people who suffer from alcoholism, as Suboxone isn’t approved for the treatment of alcohol use disorder.
+Vivitrol is a great choice for people who suffer from alcoholism, as Suboxone isn’t FDA-approved for the treatment of alcohol use disorder.